AdamBrodzinski/meteor-phonegap-oauth/README.md

 - Click the log in with [FaceBook/LinkedIn/etc...]
 - Enter email/password and click authorize
 - Meteor should now be logged in

-**note, the Android InAppBrowser seems to be blocking the script in this package until manually closing the window, working on a workaround for Android**

 Special thanks to [Zoltan](https://github.com/zol) for the inspiration on this from Meteor-Talk!